Maas Funeral Home Records, 1900-1954

 Scope and Content Note

-The Maas Funeral Home Records consist of records of financial interest to the Maas Funeral Home.
+This collection was originally identified as records of the Maas Funeral Home, but has been re-identified as being the records of John W. Manning & Son.
+The collection is in the midst of being incorporated into the existing Manning collection.
+It consist of records of financial interest to the undertaking work of John W. Manning and his sons.
 These records document the expenses and profits associated with operating a funeral home in mid-twentieth century Louisville, Kentucky, as well as funeral practices for that time and region.

 Volumes one through five consist of funeral books for the years 1914-1954.
 These volumes list the name of the deceased, the name of the person paying for the funeral services, age of the deceased, their physician, the primary cause of their death, date of death, date of burial, and various costs associated with the funeral service such as style of casket, style of mountings, cost of a robe or suit, moving the body, under clothes, washing, dressing, shaving, embalming, flowers, door garlands, death notices, purchase of a vault or box, hearse, cars, services of a minister, flower wagon, purchase of a lot or grave, opening of the grave, candles, and the place of internment.
 This volume is arranged chronologically, approximately by date of death.